 - Is it possible to get a discount for the Fat Stacks courses?

-- Is the course bundle legit or just another making money online scam?
+- Is the course legit or just another “making money online” scam?

-Fat Stacks Review – The Blogging Course Bundle At A Glance
+Niche Site Profits Review – The Fat Stacks Blogging Course At A Glance

-The Elevator Pitch: The Fat Stacks blogging course bundle includes several modules covering from the initial niche selection to scaling up by building a content team.
+The Elevator Pitch: The Niche Site Profits blogging course bundle includes several modules covering from the initial niche selection to scaling up by building a content team.

-The Cost: $499 for the first year.
-Renews at $47 (Jon will provide a discount code upon renewal time.)
+The Cost: Check current price.
+Renews at a much lower price (Jon will provide a discount code upon renewal time.)

 The Pros: The bundle is affordable, comprehensive, no BS, and highly practical.
 The course creator is someone in the trenches who practices what he preaches, and he earns a decent living from it.

-The Cons: No significant cons of note.
+The Cons: Only a minor con, but the course could be a little bit more organised.
 Some beginners may miss a strict “follow this exact path” step-by-step approach.
 However, Jon does (now) suggest an order to take the modules.

-The Bottom Line: Overall, I’m happy to recommend the Fat Stacks Blogging Course Bundle.
-At just under $500, it’s worth it.
+The Bottom Line: I’m happy to recommend the Fat Stacks Niche Site Profits Course.
+At the current price, it’s worth it.

 Before we get stuck in, what’s my professional background, and why am I writing this review?

-Hey, I’m Keith and I’ve been running my own business on a full-time basis since 2006.
-Most of my leads come in via my website that I originally built in pure HTML and later ported to WordPress.
-I started learning SEO as a hobby around 2000 and used my knowledge to outrank my local competition.
+Hey, I’m Keith, and I’ve been running my own business on a full-time basis since 2006.
+Most of my leads come in via my website which I originally built in pure HTML and later ported to WordPress.
+I started learning SEO as a hobby around the year 2000 and used my knowledge to outrank my local competition.

-In 2020, I decided to diversify my income by building some niche-focused sites and monetize them via display ads and affiliate marketing.
-Before this, I also owned and developed (via bootstrapping) a lead generation website.
+In 2020, I decided to diversify my income by building some niche-focused sites and monetizing them via display ads and affiliate marketing.
+Before that, I also owned and developed (via bootstrapping) a lead generation website.
 I ran this for several years before making a successful exit by selling to a competitor.

 Hopefully, they can take comfort because I’m a genuine real-world customer writing this review to help people make a decision.
 I’m not a serial online course reviewer writing with the sole intention to rank and bank.